-The Dean of Student Services and the Deputy Executive Director-Academic or designee shall investigate the situation and a final plan of action for resolving the grievance shall be made.
+The Deputy Executive Director-Academic and/or the Deputy Executive Director-Administration or designee shall investigate the situation and a final plan of action for resolving the grievance shall be made.
 A written response shall be presented to the student within seven (7) business days of the receipt of the written grievance.
 The Dean shall have the final decision about how a grievance is to be managed and what corrective action, if any, is to be taken.